Hollysys Automation Technologies (NASDAQ:HOLI) Coverage Initiated at StockNews.com

-StockNews.com assumed coverage on shares of Hollysys Automation Technologies (NASDAQ:HOLI – Free Report) in a report published on Friday morning.
-The brokerage issued a buy rating on the industrial products company’s stock.
+Equities research analysts at StockNews.com initiated coverage on shares of Hollysys Automation Technologies (NASDAQ:HOLI – Get Free Report) in a research note issued to investors on Saturday.
+The brokerage set a “buy” rating on the industrial products company’s stock.

-Hollysys Automation Technologies (NASDAQ:HOLI – Get Free Report) last posted its quarterly earnings results on Wednesday, November 15th.
+Hollysys Automation Technologies (NASDAQ:HOLI – Get Free Report) last released its quarterly earnings results on Wednesday, November 15th.
 The industrial products company reported $0.52 earnings per share for the quarter.
-Hollysys Automation Technologies had a return on equity of 10.10% and a net margin of 14.52%.
-The business had revenue of $199.90 million for the quarter.
+The firm had revenue of $199.90 million for the quarter.
+Hollysys Automation Technologies had a net margin of 14.52% and a return on equity of 10.10%.

 Hollysys Automation Technologies Company Profile